dsolstad/walkthrough-try2hack.nl/level10.md

     putserv "NOTICE $nick :Your ping reply took $dur seconds"}
 ```
 After almost 24 hours, x number cups of coffee, trying and failing, hours googling and reading on eggdrop I finally made it!
-The argument sent with the ping are in most irc clients a timestamp, but you can send what you want.
+The argument sent with the ping are in most IRC clients a timestamp, but you can send what you want.
-The bot lacks of security, it doesn't check $arg for bad code.
+The bot lacks of security, because it doesn't check $arg for bad code.
 Time to exploit.

 I tried sending raw data with the /quote command but that didn't work.
-I then come across the /nctcp command in Irssi (/ctcpreply for mIRC) which I noticed sent some stuff along with the data that seemed to make a diffrence.
+I then come across the /nctcp command in Irssi (/ctcpreply for mIRC) which I noticed sent some stuff along with the data that seemed to make a difference.
 I think it was some UTF \x00\x01 thing.

 Worked:
 ```